HennepinCounty/ed-hcds-components/primitives/colorsFullContent.md

 ### From brand PDF

 Color is an integral part of our brand and with consistent application can help provide impact and brand recognition throughout all communications.
 Our brand is clean,simple and modern.
-White leads as the dominant color in all applications, followed by our core blues, shades of grayand our accent colors.
-See the subsequent page for color codes/values.
+White leads as the dominant color in all applications, followed by our core blues, shades of gray and our accent colors.

 #### Blues